vincentarelbundock/Rdatasets/doc/DAAG/rst/elastic1.rst

    .. rubric:: Description
       :name: description

-   The ``elastic1`` data frame has 7 rows and 2 columns giving, for each amount by which an elastic band is stretched over the end of a ruler, the distance that the band traveled when released.
+   Both datasets give, for each amount by which an elastic band is stretched over the end of a ruler, the distance that the band traveled when released.
+The ``elastic1`` data frame has 7 rows.
+The ``elastic2`` data frame, whose data span a wider range of stretches and distances, has 9 rows.

    .. rubric:: Usage
       :name: usage

    ::

-      elastic1
+        data(elastic1)
+        data(elastic2)

    .. rubric:: Format
       :name: format

-   This data frame contains the following columns:
+   These data frames contains the following columns:

    stretch
       the amount by which the elastic band was stretched